UCL/research-computing-with-cpp/session05/01IntroductiontoOpenMP.md

 {{cppfrag('05','hello/HelloOpenMP.cc')}}

-* `#pragma omp parallel` marks a block is to be run in parallel.
+* `#pragma omp parallel` marks a block is to be run in parallel
-* In this case all threads do the same.
+* In this case all threads do the same
-* No real work sharing.
+* No real work sharing

 ### Issues with this example

 * `std::cout` is not thread safe.
 Output from different threads may be mixed
     - Try running the code
     - Mixed output?
-* All threads call omp_get_num_threds() with the same result.
+* All threads call `omp_get_num_threds()` with the same result
-    - Might be wasteful if this was a slow function.
+    - Might be wasteful if this was a slow function
     - Everybody stores a copy of numthreads
     - Waste of memory